Vaishnavi020404/DSA-Practice/README.md

 ---

-NOTES given by My dear Chatgpt for a sundar code:(I have not implemented the techniques of this type of code through out ,but I started doing it consistently after the creation of Arrays folder.)
+NOTES given by My dear Chatgpt for a beautiful code:(I have not implemented the techniques of this type of code through out the repository ,but I started doing it consistently after the creation of ArraysII folder.)
 1️⃣ Naming Conventions
 | Type           | Style                       | Example                                |
 | -------------- | --------------------------- | -------------------------------------- |